xapple/autopaths/README.md

     f.prepend('# This file was backed-up\n')
     f.gzip_to('backup/old_reads/reads_56.fastq')
     f.move_to(f.parent)
-    f.make_executable()

 As you can see, once you have created a FilePath, many useful methods are available.
 No more need for long `os.path` or `shutil` commands of which you can never remember the syntax.

 To see the complete list of utility methods and properties, look at the source code.
-You can find lots of the common things you would need to do with file paths `f.make_executable()` etc etc.
+You can find lots of the common things you would need to do with file paths such as `f.make_executable()` etc etc right at your fingertips.

-# `DirectoryPath` object
+## `DirectoryPath` object

 Similar to a file path object.
 Here is an example usage of this object: